galenmckinley/galenmckinley.github.io/group.md

 ### Former group members at Columbia / LDEO

+Arvind Nagabhirava received an MS in Data Science in December 2025.
+In research project with the group, he implemented Data Shapley to quantify the value of specific segments of available surface ocean pCO2 data to machine learning algorithms.
+He is now employed at Barclays, and continues to collaborate with the group to complete this project.

 Lauren Moseley defended her [PhD at Columbia in the McKinley group in September 2024](https://academiccommons.columbia.edu/doi/10.7916/15te-9614) and continued as a postdoc in the group until early 2025.
 For her thesis research, she used data assimilation to bring an ocean model closer to in situ observations; and then used this model to better understand the uptake and circulation of carbon and oxygen in the North Atlantic Ocean.
 She is also passionate about advancing DEI in the geosciences.
 Lauren received her BA in Chemistry and Arabic studies from Williams College in 2016.
 She is now a [postdoctoral scholar at the University of Washington and NOAA PMEL](https://escience.washington.edu/member/lauren-moseley/).

 Val Bennington was a postdoctoral scholar in the McKinley group in 2020-2022, during which time she used observations of ocean carbon chemistry and data science techniques to quantify the global ocean carbon sink and its variability.
 Her scientific interests include using both data and modeling approaches to ocean and Great Lake physics and biogeochemistry.
 She received her Ph.D. in 2010 at the University of Wisconsin-Madison in Atmospheric and Oceanic Sciences, and then worked in science and in software development.
 Val is now employed at [Makai Ocean Engineering](https://www.makai.com) in Hawaii.